Linking the $R_{K^{(\ast)}}$ anomalies to the Hubble tension via a single right-handed neutrino: Conclusion

-\acknowledgments This work is supported by the National Natural Science Foundation of China under Grant Nos.~12135006, 12075097, 11675061 and 11775092, as well as by the Fundamental Research Funds for the Central Universities under Grant No.~CCNU20TS007.
+\acknowledgments We thank Biao-Feng Hou for providing us with the \texttt{MadGraph5\_{ aMC}@NLO} calculation and helpful discussions.
+This work is supported by the National Natural Science Foundation of China under Grant Nos.~12135006, 12075097, 11675061 and 11775092, as well as by the Fundamental Research Funds for the Central Universities under Grant Nos.~CCNU20TS007, CCNU19TD012 and CCNU22LJ004.